gambalab/rare_pipes/README.md

 A set easy-to-use, open source pipelines for prioritizing variants in Mendelian Diseases.

 ## Features
 This repository offers a comprehensive pipeline designed to annotate and prioritize variants associated with Mendelian diseases.
-The pipeline leverages two key components: [Maverick](https://github.com/ZuchnerLab/Maverick) and [CADA](https://github.com/Chengyao-Peng/CADA).
+The pipeline leverages two key components: [Maverick (Mendelian Approach to Variant Effect pRedICtion built in Keras)](https://github.com/ZuchnerLab/Maverick) and [CADA (Case Annotations and Disease Dnnotations)](https://github.com/Chengyao-Peng/CADA).
 The pipeline only **support only GRCh38** genome.

-Maverick (Mendelian Approach to Variant Effect pRedICtion built in Keras): Maverick is a state-of-the-art variant effect prediction model built using Keras.
+* **Maverick:** Maverick is a state-of-the-art variant effect prediction model built using Keras.
 It employs transformer architectures to process a diverse set of input features, enabling it to accurately classify variants as benign, dominant pathogenic, or recessive pathogenic.

-CADA (Case Annotations and Disease Dnnotations): is a powerful tool for identifying disease-causing genes in rare syndromes.
+* **CADA**: is a powerful tool for identifying disease-causing genes in rare syndromes.
 It integrates disease-level annotations from the Human Phenotype Ontology (HPO) with clinical case-level data to construct a gene-phenotype association network.
 By applying network representation learning techniques, CADA effectively prioritizes genes based on their likelihood of involvement in the disease.

 The whole pipeline is into a single Singularity container named **rare_pipes**.